TheRealCodeBeard/Meaningless/README.md

 console.log("Don't come here looking for meaning");
 ```

+You will need to create a folder call 'text' and fill it with source text files
 You will need an ISO8859-1 Thesaurus file to make this work.

 It currently generates stuff like this...